 b) Saves time and cost.

 c) Customize services for clients.

-No. Financial intermediaries helps in lowering the risk by spreading it.
-The functioning of intermediaries is strictly regulated and hence transacting with the help of financial intermediaries is secured.
+No. Financial intermediaries help in lowering the risk by spreading it.
+The functioning of intermediaries is strictly regulated, and hence transacting with the help of financial intermediaries is secured.